 Scotland is more than just the land of tartan, pipe music and porridge!
 Scottish heritage is rich, interesting and varied – and there’s likely to be plenty of facts you may not know.
 Therefore, allow us to share a stack of fun facts about Scotland for you…

 Scotland’s capital city is Edinburgh, but it’s not actually its largest.
-That honour, of course, goes to Glasgow, which is often regarded as the country’s second capital.
+That honor, of course, goes to Glasgow, which is often regarded as the country’s second capital.

 Glasgow is, in fact, home to two of the biggest football teams in Scottish history.
 Namely, these are Glasgow Rangers and Glasgow Celtic.
 Both have an intense rivalry, and almost entered the English Premier League some years ago!

 In ancient times, Scotland was actually closer linked to Greenland and North America.
 It wasn’t until continental drift set in that it split off with England and Wales!

 Scotland is thought to have been populated for well over 12,000 years.
 In that time, it’s been home to many ancient clans.

 5. There are some seriously talented Scottish people!

 Many Scottish people have changed the world for the better!
 Some of the most famous Scottish people in history include Sir Arthur Conan Doyle, creator of Sherlock Holmes, JM Barrie, creator of Peter Pan, and the poet Robert Burns.